Inflectra/spira-documentation/docs/Spira-User-Manual/Incident-Tracking.md

 This section outlines how the incident/defect tracking features of SpiraPlan® can be used to manage key product artifacts during the software development lifecycle.
 In addition to managing the defects raised during the execution of test cases in the test management module, the Incident Tracker is also a powerful risk/issue/bug tracking system in its own right.
 When coupled with the [product dashboard](User-Product-Management.md/#product-home) it is a powerful tool for representing all the key risks and issues associated with a product in a single, graphical format.

 Unlike a standalone bug/issue tracking tool however, you can trace the incidents/defects back to the test case and the underlying requirement that generated them, giving the product manager unprecedented power in analyzing the "in-process" quality of a system during its lifecycle.
-This power is clearly illustrated in the "Requirement Incident Count" pane in the Product Home dashboard (see [User/Product Management > Requirements Coverage](User-Product-Management.md/#requirements-coverage)).
+This power is clearly illustrated in the [Requirement Incident Count](./Product-Homepage.md/#requirement-incident-count) widget on the Product Homepage.

 ## Incident List